YusukeIwaki/homebrew-appetize/README.md

 Enjoy!

----

-* Detailed instruction can be found [here](https://github.com/YusukeIwaki/appetize-cli).
+# References

+* [YusukeIwaki/appetize-cli](https://github.com/YusukeIwaki/appetize-cli) -- for detailed instructions of `appetize` command.
-* API token is also required.
-See [appetize.io](https://appetize.io/docs#request-api-token) docs for detail.
+* [appetize.io](https://appetize.io/docs#request-api-token) -- for API token, API specifications.

+NOTE: `appetize` cli tool is not official one for appetize.io.
+Use it just for hobby use :)